|

 square and go for a group-killing strategy (if you dispel Faerie Circle while

+a group is inside it, the group is lost permanently).
 Body, War, Abomination and Mind can behave pretty much the same way they always

 do, since none of these has very many enemy-recruit-target spells in typical